jtablesaw/tablesaw/README.md

 ### Mapping operations

-Now let's add a column derived from the existing data.
-We can map arbitrary lambda expressions onto the data table, but many, many common operations are built in.
+Mapping operations in Tablesaw take one or more columns as inputs and produce a new column as output.
+We can map arbitrary expressions onto the table, but many common operations are built in.
 You can, for example, calculate the difference in days, weeks, or years between the values in two date columns.
 The method below extracts the Month name from the date column into a new column.

 ```java

     CategoryColumn month = tornadoes.localDateColumn("Date").month();
 ```
-Mapping operations in Tablesaw take one or more columns as inputs and produce an output column.

 Once you have a new column, you can add it to a table: